g6strawn/littleotter/README.md

 * permalinks - When I'm interviewing coders, I want to see an understanding of the fundamentals such as fetch().
 Therefore I started this solution using fetch.
 However, it made more sense to keep the API server-side and has the added bonus of permalinks.
 The GET params are right there in the URL.

+## Part 3 Extras

+* statistics - average use, busiest surge, busiest time of day

+* inventory - The maintenance team has to repair the bikes no matter what.
+The real issue is inventory.
+Are some stations overflowing and others empty?
+Where are the bikes every day.

 ## Further TODO

 * responsive - This shouldn't be too difficult.
 The only real constraint is the size of the table and underlying canvas.
 For smaller screens the table may require a smaller font and the canvas will need to resize appropriately.

 * artsy - Dammit Jim, I'm a coder, not an artist.
 A graphic designer would surely have ideas for flashier graphics but I was more focused on easy access to the actual data.
 Still, a little flash and bling might be nice.

-* inventory - The maintenance team has to repair the bikes no matter what.
-The real issue is inventory.
-Are some stations overflowing and others empty?
-Where are the bikes every day.

-* ride duration - should be easy enough to add this statistic.
+* age / gender - Part 2, if the marketing team "is interested in creating relevant advertising" then they probably also care about gender in addition to age.

+* ride duration - Do some stations get long rentals while others are always short trips?

 * lat/long - Maps are always fun and the Google Maps API is easy to use.
-But frankly, been there, done that, and right now I'd rather go have a Mai Tai on the beach.
+But frankly, right now I'd rather go have another Mai Tai on the beach.

 ## Author